-The first question is easy to answer.
-Avoiding trivial properties, we note that the property of being a clique (equiv., an independent set) can be tested by $O(1/\epsilon)$ queries, even when these questions are non-adaptive (e.g., make $O(1/\epsilon)$ random queries and accept if and only if all return 1).
+The first question is easy to answer (even when avoiding trivial properties).2 Note that the property of being a clique (equiv., an independent set) can be tested by $O(1/\epsilon)$ queries, even when these queries are non-adaptive (e.g., make $O(1/\epsilon)$ random queries and accept if and only if all return 1).
 Still, we ask whether "more interesting" graph theoretical properties can also be tested within similar complexity (either only adaptively or also non-adaptively).